 Development of land in any community has tax implications to provide additional services such as roads, police, fire, schools and utilities to the community.
-Studies conducted across the U.S. over the last 30 years on the impacts of different types of development have shown that for every dollar of tax revenue received, the municipality sometimes has to spend more to provide services in return.
+Studies conducted on the impacts of different types of development have shown that for every dollar of tax revenue received, the municipality sometimes has to spend more to provide services in return.
 Residential development was found to be the most costly, requiring about \$1.16 in services for every tax dollar received.
-Farmland costs significantly less-generally requiring about \$0.37 per dollar of revenue, followed by commercial development at \$0.30.(2) Because the cost to service open space is so low, the combined costs of open space and commercial development was found to be around \$0.18 per tax dollar received in the Ulster County town of Rochester.(3) Open space helps to provide a balance to offset the high cost of residential services.
+Farmland costs significantly less-generally requiring about \$0.37 per dollar of revenue, followed by commercial development at \$0.30.
+Because the cost to service open space is so low, the combined costs of open space and commercial development was found to be around \$0.18 per tax dollar received.
+Open space helps to provide a balance to offset the high cost of residential services.